Skip to content

 main.ts # Application entry point

-common/ # Shared utilities (filters, health, logger)
+common/ # Shared utilities (filters, guards, health, logger)

-config/ # Environment configuration
+config/ # Environment configuration with Joi validation

 database/ # Seeds and database utilities